JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

 downloadRobotServerPlugin.version = REMOTER-ROBOT_VERSION

 runIdeForUiTests {
-    systemProperty "robot-server.port", "8082"
+    systemProperty "robot-server.port", "8082" // default port 8080
 }
 ```
-Of course, you can have it all in one project.
+Of course, you can write UI tests in the plugin project.

 ### Create RemoteRobot
 In the UI test project: